justinalm/justinalm.github.io/_posts/2013-09-15-access-conference-2011.md

 cats: "Identity, Branding, Motion Graphics"
 ---

-<p class="work-content">Branding proposal for the 2011 Access Library Conference in Vancouver, British Columbia.
+<p>A branding proposal for the 2011 Access Library Conference in Vancouver, British Columbia.
+Access is a conference about gathering together to expand our vision for the library.
 Developed in collaboration with <a href="http://maxolson.ca/?portfolio=access" title="Max Olson">Max Olson</a>.</p>

 <img src="/images/01-access-conference.jpg" alt="Access Conference Wordmark" />
 <img src="/images/02-access-conference.jpg" alt="Access Conference 3D mark" />